Ice Cream (2014 film): Cast

-Trivia
+Production

 Actress Tejaswi Madivada was signed as the movie's lead actress and stated that "Working with RGV was a dream come true because he lets you be yourself, gives you space to act without the camera restrictions".

 Sequel

 In July 2014, shortly after the release of the film, Ram Gopal Varma announced that he was going to make a sequel entitled Ice Cream 2.
 Mrudhula Basker was confirmed to be the film's lead actress.
 J.D.
 Chakravarthy was signed to play the male lead shortly after.
 However, the sequel didn't perform as well as the first installment at the box office and was a flop.